Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 ![Actions](../../Assets/Screenshots/ActindoWorkFlow/Processes/Actions.png "[Actions]")

 > [Info] The *Actions* tab is selected by default when selecting a process.
-This tab is an excerpt of the *Process Actions* menu entry, which displays a list of all process actions.
-When clicking an action in the *Process Actions* view, the selected action is displayed in the *Actions* tab of the corresponding *Process ID* view.
-For detailed information, see [Process Actions](./04a_ProcessActions.md).
+This tab is an excerpt of the *Process actions* menu entry, which displays a list of all process actions.
+When clicking an action in the *Process actions* view, the selected action is displayed in the *Actions* tab of the corresponding *Process ID* view.
+For detailed information, see [Process actions](./04a_ProcessActions.md).

 - *VIEW*
   Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
 Click the ![Points](../../Assets/Icons/Points01.png "[Points]") (Points) button to the right of the *VIEW* drop-down list to display the context menu and create a view.
 For detailed information, see [Create view](#create-view).